-Originally annouced at Amazon’s Fall 2020 event, the Ring Always Home Cam is a flying indoor security camera for your home.
+Originally announced at Amazon’s Fall 2020 event, the Ring Always Home Cam is a flying indoor security camera for your home.
 It’s currently available by invitation only through Amazon’s Day 1 Edition program.
-Customers can request an invitation to purchase the Always Home Cam via it’s product page.
+Customers can request an invitation to purchase the Always Home Cam via its product page.

 Is the Ring Always Home Cam safe to fly indoors?

-Designed to operate safely indoors, the propellers on the Ring Always Home Cam are are soft with plastic tips, and are enclosed on all sides.
+Designed to operate safely indoors, the propellers on the Ring Always Home Cam are soft with plastic tips and are enclosed on all sides.
 It will also automatically pause and return to the charging dock if it encounters an unexpected obstacle.
-With these safety featuers in mind, it’s not likely that the Always Home Cam would pose a safety threat to anyone or anything in your home.
+With these safety features in mind, it’s not likely that the Always Home Cam would pose a safety threat to anyone or anything in your home.

 Why not buy a traditional security camera?